EVNdevs/EVN-arduino/docs/guides/platformio.rst

 Despite the added features, all your programs can still be written in Arduino code, and basic functions like compile, upload and serial monitor are present.

-If you're wondering why we don't promote PlatformIO as the default way to program EVN, it doesn't officially support the Arduino-Pico core that our libraries build upon, so it can be a little more troublesome to setup.
+If you're wondering why we don't promote PlatformIO as the default way to program EVN, it can be a little more troublesome to setup as PlatformIO does not natively support our board despite being a community project.
 But if you're up for it, here we go!

 Steps
 -------